PixarAnimationStudios/OpenSubdiv/documentation/osd_shader_interface.rst

                           out vec3 N, out vec3 dNu, out vec3 dNv)

-Gregory Basis patch
+Gregory Basis Patch
 *******************

-In a similar way, gregory basis patches are processed as follows:
+In a similar way, Gregory basis patches are processed as follows:

 .. image:: images/osd_shader_gregory.png

-OsdComputePerPatchVertexGregoryBasis() can be used for the gregory patches (although no basis conversion involved for the gregory patches) and the resulting vertices are stored in OsdPerPatchVertexGreogryBasis struct.
+OsdComputePerPatchVertexGregoryBasis() can be used for the Gregory patches (although no basis conversion involved for the Gregory patches) and the resulting vertices are stored in a OsdPerPatchVertexGreogryBasis struct.

 .. code:: glsl